loopbio/python-motifapi/README.md

 recording systems, including the ability to control outputs and schedule operations.
 This allows you to implement experimental or operational protocols like;

- * "start recording every hour for 30 minues. while recording give this stimulus (switch this output) every 5 minutes"
+ * "start recording every hour for 30 minutes. while recording give this stimulus (switch this output) every 5 minutes"
  * "record at 9am and 3pm. at 5pm copy all recorded videos to network storage"
  * "while recording, at minute 1 switch this output on, then every 30 seconds thereafter, switch on and